KeiItoh219/arXiv-2409.03760/README.md

 https://arxiv.org/abs/2411.05861

 ## Workflow
-Please refer to sections 5 and 6 in the paper for details on workflow and experimental setup.
+Please refer to sections 4 and 5 in the paper for details on workflow and experimental setup.

 ## Requirements(The version is the development environment)
 - Python 3.10.11